What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 If the mother is healthy and the father has hemophilia, then in such a family all male children will be healthy, and all female children will become carriers of the disease gene.

-If the father is healthy, and the mother has a hemophilia gene, then the sons can be both healthy (if the son receives a healthy X chromosome) and sick (if the son has an X chromosome with the disease gene).
-Daughters in such a family can be either completely healthy or become carriers of a disease-causing gene.
+If the father is healthy and the mother has the hemophilia gene, then the sons can be either healthy (if the son gets a healthy X chromosome) or sick (if the son has an X chromosome with the disease gene).
+Daughters in such a family can either be completely healthy or become carriers of a pathogenic gene.

-Although the disease cannot be cured, people with hemophilia can be kept in good health with the right therapy.
-All children diagnosed with hemophilia are put on a dispensary record.
-Their parents are told about the peculiarities of caring for the sick, and also taught how to provide first aid to a child with bleeding.
+Although the disease cannot be cured, with proper treatment, people with hemophilia can be kept in good health.
+All children diagnosed with hemophilia are registered at the dispensary.
+Their parents are told about the features of caring for the patient, and are also taught how to provide first aid to a child in case of bleeding.

-Hemophilia should not be confused with hemophilic infection, against which children are vaccinated at an early age.
-These are different diseases and there is no vaccination against hemophilia.
-As for vaccination for hemophilia, it is not canceled, but on the contrary, it is recommended.
-However, injections to a sick child can only be done subcutaneously.
+Hemophilia should not be confused with hemophilus influenzae infection, against which children are vaccinated at an early age.
+These are different diseases and there is no vaccine against hemophilia.
+As for vaccination for hemophilia, it is not canceled, but rather recommended.
+However, injections to a sick child can only be given subcutaneously.

-- a hereditary pathology of the hemostasis system, which is based on a decrease or violation of the synthesis of VIII, IX or XI blood coagulation factors.
-A specific manifestation of hemophilia is the patient's tendency to various bleeding: hemarthrosis, intramuscular and retroperitoneal hematomas, hematuria, gastrointestinal bleeding, prolonged bleeding during operations and injuries, etc. In the diagnosis of hemophilia, genetic counseling, determining the level of activity of clotting factors, DNA- research, analysis of coagulogram.
-Treatment of hemophilia involves substitution therapy: transfusion of hemoconcentrates with coagulation factors VIII or IX, fresh frozen plasma, antihemophilic globulin, etc.
+– hereditary pathology of the hemostatic system, which is based on a decrease or disruption of the synthesis of blood clotting factors VIII, IX or XI.
+A specific manifestation of hemophilia is the patient’s tendency to various bleedings: hemarthrosis, intramuscular and retroperitoneal hematomas, hematuria, gastrointestinal bleeding, prolonged bleeding during operations and injuries, etc. In the diagnosis of hemophilia, genetic counseling, determination of the level of activity of clotting factors, DNA- research, coagulogram analysis.
+Treatment of hemophilia involves replacement therapy: transfusion of hemoconcentrates with coagulation factors VIII or IX, fresh frozen plasma, antihemophilic globulin, etc.

 General information

-Hemophilia is a disease from the group of hereditary coagulopathies, caused by a deficiency of blood plasma coagulation factors and characterized by an increased tendency to hemorrhages.
+Hemophilia is a disease from the group of hereditary coagulopathies, caused by a deficiency of blood plasma coagulation factors and characterized by an increased tendency to hemorrhage.
 The prevalence of hemophilia A and B is 1 case per 10,000-50,000 males.
 Most often, the onset of the disease occurs in early childhood, so hemophilia in a child is an urgent problem in pediatrics and pediatric hematology.
-In addition to hemophilia, other hereditary hemorrhagic diatheses also occur in children: hemorrhagic telangiectasia, thrombocytopathy, Glanzman's disease, etc.
+In addition to hemophilia, other hereditary hemorrhagic diathesis also occurs in children: hemorrhagic telangiectasia, thrombocytopathy, Glanzmann's disease, etc.

 Causes of hemophilia

-A healthy man and a female conductor are equally likely to have both sick and healthy sons.
-From the marriage of a man with hemophilia with a healthy woman, healthy sons or conductor daughters are born.
-Isolated cases of hemophilia have been described in girls born to a carrier mother and a father with hemophilia.
+A healthy man and a woman conductor are equally likely to have both sick and healthy sons.
+The marriage of a man with hemophilia to a healthy woman produces healthy sons or daughters who are conductors.
+Isolated cases of hemophilia have been described in girls born to a carrier mother and a hemophiliac father.

-Blood clotting, or hemostasis, is the most important protective reaction of the body.
-Activation of the hemostasis system occurs in case of damage to blood vessels and the onset of bleeding.
-Blood clotting is provided by platelets and special substances - plasma factors.
-With a deficiency of one or another coagulation factor, timely and adequate hemostasis becomes impossible.
-In hemophilia, due to a deficiency of VIII, IX or other factors, the first phase of blood coagulation is disturbed - the formation of thromboplastin.
-This increases the time of blood clotting; sometimes the bleeding does not stop for several hours.
+Blood clotting, or hemostasis, serves as the body's most important protective reaction.
+Activation of the hemostatic system occurs in the event of damage to blood vessels and the onset of bleeding.
+Blood clotting is ensured by platelets and special substances - plasma factors.
+If there is a deficiency of one or another coagulation factor, timely and adequate hemostasis becomes impossible.
+In hemophilia, due to a deficiency of VIII, IX or other factors, the first phase of blood coagulation is disrupted - the formation of thromboplastin.
+At the same time, blood clotting time increases; sometimes the bleeding does not stop for several hours.

 Classification of hemophilia

-Depending on the deficiency of one or another blood coagulation factor, there are hemophilia A (classic), B (Christmas disease), C, etc.
+Depending on the deficiency of one or another blood clotting factor, hemophilia A (classical), B (Christmas disease), C, etc. are distinguished.

-• Classic hemophilia accounts for the vast majority (about 85%) of cases of the syndrome and is associated with a deficiency of coagulation factor VIII (antihemophilic globulin), leading to impaired formation of active thrombokinase.
+• Classic hemophilia makes up the vast majority (about 85%) of cases of the syndrome and is associated with a deficiency of coagulation factor VIII (antihemophilic globulin), leading to disruption of the formation of active thrombokinase.

-• For hemophilia B, constituting 13% of cases, there is a lack of factor IX (plasma component of thromboplastin, Christmas factor), which is also involved in the formation of active thrombokinase in phase I of blood coagulation.
+• For hemophilia B, accounting for 13% of cases of the disease, there is a deficiency of factor IX (plasma component of thromboplastin, Christmas factor), which is also involved in the formation of active thrombokinase in phase I of blood coagulation.

-• occurs with a frequency of 1-2% and is due to insufficiency of factor XI of blood coagulation (the precursor of thromboplastin).
-Other varieties of hemophilia account for less than 0.5% of cases; in this case, there may be a deficiency of various plasma factors: V (parahemophilia), VII (hypoproconvertinemia), X (Stuart-Prawer disease), etc.
+• occurs with a frequency of 1-2% and is caused by a deficiency of blood coagulation factor XI (a precursor to thromboplastin).
+Other types of hemophilia account for less than 0.5% of cases; in this case, there may be a deficiency of various plasma factors: V (parahemophilia), VII (hypoproconvertinemia), X (Stewart-Prower disease), etc.

 The severity of the clinical course of hemophilia depends on the degree of insufficiency of the coagulation activity of plasma coagulation factors.

 • For severe hemophilia the level of the missing factor is up to 1%, which is accompanied by the development of severe hemorrhagic syndrome already in early childhood.
-A child with severe hemophilia has frequent spontaneous and post-traumatic hemorrhages in muscles, joints, and internal organs.
-Immediately after the birth of a child, cephalohematomas, prolonged bleeding from the umbilical process, melena can be detected; later - prolonged bleeding associated with eruption and change of milk teeth.
+A child with severe hemophilia experiences frequent spontaneous and post-traumatic hemorrhages in muscles, joints, and internal organs.
+Immediately after the birth of a child, cephalohematomas, prolonged bleeding from the umbilical process, and melena may be detected; later - prolonged bleeding associated with the eruption and replacement of baby teeth.

-• For moderate hemophilia in a child, the level of plasma factor is 1-5%.
-The disease develops at preschool age; hemorrhagic syndrome is moderately expressed, there are hemorrhages in the muscles and joints, hematuria.
-Exacerbations happen 2-3 times a year.
+• For moderate hemophilia the child's plasma factor level is 1-5%.
+The disease develops in preschool age; hemorrhagic syndrome is moderately expressed, hemorrhages in the muscles and joints, and hematuria are noted.
+Exacerbations occur 2-3 times a year.

 • Mild form of hemophilia characterized by a factor level above 5%.
-The debut of the disease occurs at school age, often in connection with injuries or operations.
-Bleeding is rarer and less intense.
+The onset of the disease occurs at school age, often in connection with injuries or operations.
+Bleeding is less frequent and less intense.

 Symptoms of hemophilia

-In newborns, signs of hemophilia can be prolonged bleeding from the stump of the umbilical cord, subcutaneous hematomas, cephalohematomas.
-Bleeding in children of the first year of life may be associated with teething, surgical interventions (incision of the frenulum of the tongue, circumcision).
-The sharp edges of milk teeth can cause biting of the tongue, lips, cheeks and bleeding from the mucous membranes of the oral cavity.
-However, in infancy, hemophilia rarely debuts due to the fact that breast milk contains a sufficient amount of active thrombokinase.
+In newborns, signs of hemophilia can include prolonged bleeding from the umbilical cord stump, subcutaneous hematomas, and cephalohematomas.
+Bleeding in children of the first year of life can be associated with teething, surgical interventions (incision of the frenulum of the tongue, circumcision).
+The sharp edges of baby teeth can cause biting of the tongue, lips, cheeks and bleeding from the mucous membranes of the mouth.
+However, hemophilia rarely debuts in infancy due to the fact that breast milk contains a sufficient amount of active thrombokinase.

-The likelihood of post-traumatic bleeding increases significantly when a child with hemophilia begins to stand up and walk.
-For children after a year, nosebleeds, subcutaneous and intermuscular hematomas, hemorrhages in large joints are characteristic.
+The likelihood of post-traumatic bleeding increases significantly when a child with hemophilia begins to stand and walk.
+Children after one year are characterized by nosebleeds, subcutaneous and intermuscular hematomas, and hemorrhages in large joints.
 Exacerbations of hemorrhagic diathesis occur after infections (ARVI, chickenpox, rubella, measles, influenza, etc.) due to impaired vascular permeability.
 In this case, spontaneous diapedetic hemorrhages often occur.
 Due to constant and prolonged bleeding, children with hemophilia have anemia of varying severity.

 Hemarthrosis is the most common and specific manifestation of hemophilia.
 The first intra-articular hemorrhages in children with hemophilia occur at the age of 1-8 years after bruises, injuries or spontaneously.
-With hemarthrosis, pain syndrome is expressed, there is an increase in the volume of the joint, hyperemia and hyperthermia of the skin above it.
-Recurrent hemarthroses lead to the development of chronic synovitis, deforming osteoarthritis and contractures.
-Deforming osteoarthritis leads to disruption of the dynamics of the musculoskeletal system as a whole (curvature of the spine and pelvis, muscle hypotrophy, osteoporosis, hallux valgus, etc.) and to the onset of disability already in childhood.
+With hemarthrosis, pain is expressed, there is an increase in the volume of the joint, hyperemia and hyperthermia of the skin over it.
+Recurrent hemarthrosis leads to the development of chronic synovitis, deforming osteoarthritis and contractures.
+Deforming osteoarthritis leads to disruption of the dynamics of the musculoskeletal system as a whole (curvature of the spine and pelvis, muscle wasting, osteoporosis, hallux valgus, etc.) and to the onset of disability already in childhood.

 With hemophilia, hemorrhages often occur in soft tissues - subcutaneous tissue and muscles.
-In children, persistent bruises on the trunk and limbs are found, and deep intermuscular hematomas often occur.
-Such hematomas tend to spread, since the outflowing blood does not clot and, penetrating along the fascia, infiltrates the tissues.
-Extensive and intense hematomas can compress large arteries and peripheral nerve trunks, causing intense pain, paralysis, muscle atrophy, or gangrene.
+Children have persistent bruises on the torso and limbs, and deep intermuscular hematomas often occur.
+Such hematomas are prone to spread, since the spilled blood does not clot and, penetrating along the fascia, infiltrates the tissue.
+Extensive and intense hematomas can compress large arteries and peripheral nerve trunks, causing intense pain, paralysis, muscle atrophy or gangrene.

-Hematuria in hemophilia can occur spontaneously or as a result of trauma to the lumbar region.
-At the same time, dysuric phenomena are noted, with the formation of blood clots in the urinary tract - attacks of renal colic.
-In patients with hemophilia, pyeloectasia, hydronephrosis, pyelonephritis are often found.
+Hematuria in hemophilia can occur spontaneously or as a result of injuries to the lumbar region.
+In this case, dysuric phenomena are observed, and when blood clots form in the urinary tract, attacks of renal colic occur.
+In patients with hemophilia, pyelectasia, hydronephrosis, and pyelonephritis are often found.

-Gastrointestinal bleeding in patients with hemophilia may be associated with the use of NSAIDs and other drugs, with exacerbation of the latent course of gastric and duodenal ulcers, erosive gastritis, hemorrhoids.
+Gastrointestinal bleeding in patients with hemophilia may be associated with taking NSAIDs and other drugs, with exacerbation of the latent course of gastric and duodenal ulcers, erosive gastritis, hemorrhoids.
 With hemorrhages in the mesentery and omentum, a picture of an acute abdomen develops, requiring differential diagnosis with acute appendicitis, intestinal obstruction, etc.

 Diagnosis of hemophilia

 Diagnosis of hemophilia is carried out with the participation of a number of specialists: neonatologist, pediatrician, geneticist, hematologist.
-If a child has concomitant pathology or complications of the underlying disease, consultations are held with a pediatric gastroenterologist, pediatric orthopedic traumatologist, pediatric otolaryngologist, pediatric neurologist, etc.
+If a child has concomitant pathology or complications of the underlying disease, consultations are held with a pediatric gastroenterologist, pediatric traumatologist-orthopedist, pediatric otolaryngologist, pediatric neurologist, etc.

-Married couples who are at risk of having a child with hemophilia should undergo medical genetic counseling at the stage of pregnancy planning.
-The analysis of genealogical data and molecular genetic research can reveal the carriage of a defective gene.
-It is possible to carry out prenatal diagnosis of hemophilia using chorionic biopsy or amniocentesis and DNA testing of cellular material.
+Married couples who are at risk of having a child with hemophilia should undergo medical and genetic counseling at the stage of pregnancy planning.
+Analysis of genealogical data and molecular genetic research can identify the carriage of a defective gene.
+It is possible to carry out prenatal diagnosis of hemophilia using chorionic villus biopsy or amniocentesis and DNA testing of cellular material.

-After the baby is born, the diagnosis of hemophilia is confirmed by laboratory tests of hemostasis.
-The main changes in coagulogram parameters in hemophilia are represented by an increase in blood clotting time, APTT, thrombin time, INR, recalcification time; a decrease in PTI, etc. The decisive factor in the diagnosis of a form of hemophilia belongs to the determination of a decrease in the procoagulant activity of one of the coagulation factors below 50%.
+After the baby is born, the diagnosis of hemophilia is confirmed using laboratory tests of hemostasis.
+The main changes in coagulogram parameters in hemophilia are represented by an increase in blood clotting time, APTT, thrombin time, INR, recalcification time; a decrease in PTI, etc. Crucial importance in diagnosing a form of hemophilia belongs to the determination of a decrease in the procoagulant activity of one of the coagulation factors below 50%.

-With hemarthrosis, a child with hemophilia undergoes an X-ray of the joints; with internal bleeding and retroperitoneal hematomas - ultrasound of the abdominal cavity and retroperitoneal space; with hematuria - a general analysis of urine and ultrasound of the kidneys, etc.
+For hemarthrosis, a child with hemophilia undergoes radiography of the joints; for internal bleeding and retroperitoneal hematomas - ultrasound of the abdominal cavity and retroperitoneal space; for hematuria - general urine analysis and ultrasound of the kidneys, etc.

 Treatment of hemophilia

-With hemophilia, complete elimination of the disease is impossible, therefore, the basis of treatment is hemostatic replacement therapy with concentrates of VIII and IX blood coagulation factors.
-The required dose of the concentrate is determined by the severity of hemophilia, the severity and type of bleeding.
+In hemophilia, complete relief from the disease is impossible, so the basis of treatment is hemostatic replacement therapy with concentrates of blood coagulation factors VIII and IX.
+The required dose of concentrate is determined by the severity of hemophilia, the severity and type of bleeding.

-In the treatment of hemophilia, two directions are distinguished - preventive and “on demand”, during the period of manifestations of the hemorrhagic syndrome.
-Prophylactic administration of clotting factor concentrates is indicated for patients with severe hemophilia and is carried out 2-3 times a week to prevent the development of hemophilic arthropathy and other bleeding.
+In the treatment of hemophilia, there are two directions - preventive and “on demand”, during the period of manifestations of hemorrhagic syndrome.
+Prophylactic administration of coagulation factor concentrates is indicated for patients with severe hemophilia and is carried out 2-3 times a week to prevent the development of hemophilic arthropathy and other bleeding.
 With the development of hemorrhagic syndrome, repeated transfusions of the drug are required.
-Additionally, fresh frozen plasma, erythromass, hemostatics are used.
+Additionally, fresh frozen plasma, erythromass, and hemostatic agents are used.
 All invasive interventions in patients with hemophilia (suturing, tooth extraction, any operations) are carried out under the guise of hemostatic therapy.

-With minor external bleeding (cuts, bleeding from the nasal cavity and mouth), a hemostatic sponge, applying a pressure bandage, treating the wound with thrombin can be used.
-With uncomplicated hemorrhage, the child needs complete rest, cold, immobilization of the diseased joint with a plaster splint, in the future - UHF, electrophoresis, exercise therapy, light massage.
-Patients with hemophilia are recommended a diet enriched with vitamins A, B, C, D, calcium and phosphorus salts.
+For minor external bleeding (cuts, bleeding from the nasal cavity and mouth), a hemostatic sponge, application of a pressure bandage, and treatment of the wound with thrombin can be used.
+In case of uncomplicated hemorrhage, the child needs complete rest, cold, immobilization of the diseased joint with a plaster splint, subsequently UHF, electrophoresis, exercise therapy, and light massage.
+Patients with hemophilia are recommended to eat a diet enriched with vitamins A, B, C, D, calcium and phosphorus salts.

-Prevention involves medical genetic counseling for couples with a burdened family history of hemophilia.
-Children with hemophilia should always have a special passport with them, which indicates the type of disease, blood type and Rh-affiliation.
-They are shown a protective regime, prevention of injuries; dispensary observation of a pediatrician, hematologist, pediatric dentist, pediatric orthopedist and other specialists; observation in a specialized hemophilic center.
+Prevention involves medical and genetic counseling of married couples with a family history of hemophilia.
+Children with hemophilia should always have a special passport with them, which indicates the type of disease, blood type and Rh affiliation.
+They are prescribed a protective regime and injury prevention; dispensary observation of a pediatrician, hematologist, pediatric dentist, pediatric orthopedist and other specialists; observation in a specialized hemophilia center.

-Hemophilia is a disease of the hemostasis system inherited from generation to generation, characterized by impaired synthesis of coagulation factors VIII, IX or XI, the deficiency of which causes a slowdown in blood clotting time and increases the duration of bleeding.
-The carrier of hemophilia is the female, while men are mostly ill with it.
-Boys born to such a woman in 50% of cases inherit such a disease.
-In the carrier itself, signs of the disease are usually not observed.
+Hemophilia is a disease of the hemostatic system inherited from generation to generation, characterized by impaired synthesis of clotting factors VIII, IX or XI, the deficiency of which causes a slowdown in blood clotting time and increases the duration of bleeding.
+The carrier of hemophilia is female, while mostly men suffer from it.
+Boys born to such a woman inherit this disease in 50% of cases.
+The carrier herself usually shows no signs of the disease.

-In medicine, according to the type of missing clotting factor in the blood, the following types of disease are distinguished:
+In medicine, based on the type of missing clotting factor in the blood, the following types of disease are distinguished:

-• hemophilia A. Manifested in the absence of a specific protein - antihemophilic globulin, which is a coagulation factor VIII.
-This type is the most common - hemophilia A occurs in 1 out of 5,000 males;
+• hemophilia A. Manifests itself in the absence of a specific protein - antihemophilic globulin, which is coagulation factor VIII.
+This type is the most common - hemophilia A occurs in 1 in 5,000 males;

-• hemophilia B. The occurrence of this type of hemophilia is due to a deficiency or absence of the Christmas factor, or factor IX.
+• hemophilia B. The occurrence of this type of hemophilia is caused by a deficiency or absence of Christmas factor, or factor IX.
 Hemophilia B in newborn boys is recorded in 1 out of 30,000 cases;

-• Hemophilia C is a rare form of the disease characterized by the absence of clotting factor XI.
-Girls suffer from this type, whose mother is the carrier of the mutated gene, and the father is sick with hemophilia.
+• hemophilia C is a rare form of the disease characterized by the absence of coagulation factor XI.
+This type affects girls whose mother is a carrier of the mutated gene, and whose father has hemophilia.
 Occurs in 5% of cases.

-The onset of the disease, as a rule, occurs in infancy, causing the formation of pathological bleeding, which is longer than similar processes in healthy people.
-Therefore, this disease is one of the most significant in modern pediatrics.
+The onset of the disease, as a rule, occurs in infancy, causing the formation of pathological bleeding, which in duration exceeds similar processes in healthy people.
+Therefore, this disease is one of the most important in modern pediatrics.

 Causes of the disease

 The etiology of this disease is currently not fully understood.
-It is assumed that the cause of hemophilia is due to a mutation of a recessive gene located on the X chromosome.
-He is responsible for the production of the antihemophilic factor, its transmission occurs by inheritance from a woman who is the carrier of the disease (with a set of two X chromosomes) to a man (with one X chromosome).
-Receiving an X-linked mutated hemophilia gene from their mother, boys become carriers of the disease and can pass it on to their future offspring.
+It is assumed that the cause of hemophilia is due to a mutation in a recessive gene located on the X chromosome.
+It is responsible for the production of the antihemophilic factor; its transmission occurs by inheritance from a woman, who is the carrier of the disease (with a set of two X chromosomes), to a man (with one X chromosome).
+By receiving an X-linked mutated hemophilia gene from their mother, boys become carriers of the disease and can pass it on to future offspring.

-Hemophilia can be characterized by long-term bleeding caused by the absence of clotting factors and a sufficient number of platelets.
-Their deficiency predetermines the difficulty of hemostasis.
+Hemophilia can be characterized by long-term bleeding, the cause of which is the lack of blood clotting factors and a sufficient number of platelets.
+Their deficiency predetermines difficulty in hemostasis.

-According to statistics, up to 80% of mothers - carriers of hemophilia, "gift" the mutated gene to their sons.
-But among male children with this blood clotting lesion, boys were found whose parents are not carriers of the disease.
-Therefore, we can conclude that hemophilia appeared in them in the process of formation of the germ cells of their parents.
-Consequently, the disease can be transmitted not only by inheritance, but there is also a certain probability of its independent appearance.
+According to statistics, up to 80% of mothers who are carriers of hemophilia “gift” the mutated gene to their sons.
+But among male children with this blood clotting disorder, boys were found whose parents are not carriers of the disease.
+Therefore, we can conclude that hemophilia appeared in them during the formation of the germ cells of their parents.
+Consequently, the disease can be transmitted not only by inheritance, but there is also a probability of its independent appearance.

 Symptoms of hemophilia

-The first and main symptom of the disease is bleeding, which can be observed in different age groups.
+The first and main sign of the disease is bleeding, which can be observed in different age groups.
 The following symptoms are also characteristic of this disease:

 • recurrent nosebleeds;